 leave the studio may cause an infection, not the

 and if the skin is not well disinfected he can get infected by procedure;

-from rubbing the infected artist's hand on the skin directly, repeatedly.
+from rubbing is sores on the tattoo directly, repeatedly.

 deC: the devices can be infected

-[ww. devices don't become infected. there is no such evidence.]
+[ww.
+Devices don't become infected.
+There is no evidence that the device

 deC: especially the needles;

 [ww.
 Needles are sterile.
 This is